dtonhofer/java_utils_checks/README.md

  Then call at will:

-    Long res = callStuff();
+    Long x = callStuff();
-    checkNotNull(x, "Long returned by callStuff()"):
+    checkNotNull(x):

  Some methods return the object that was checked, so you may write:

-    Long res = checkNotNull(callStuff(), "Long returned by callStuff()"):
+    Long x = checkNotNull(callStuff()):

  I am sure this is more legible though.

 ## Exceptions thrown

-All of the methods throw `CheckFailedException` derived from [`RuntimeException`](http://docs.oracle.com/javase/7/docs/api/java/lang/RuntimeException.html), instead of:
+All of the methods throw `CheckFailedException` derived from [`RuntimeException`](http://docs.oracle.com/javase/7/docs/api/java/lang/RuntimeException.html), instead of the following:

-* An [`IllegalArgumentException`](http://docs.oracle.com/javase/7/docs/api/java/lang/IllegalArgumentException.html), which seems appropriate for argument checks only ;
+* [`IllegalArgumentException`](http://docs.oracle.com/javase/7/docs/api/java/lang/IllegalArgumentException.html), which seems appropriate for argument checks only ;
-* An [`IllegalStateException`](http://docs.oracle.com/javase/7/docs/api/java/lang/IllegalStateException.html), for which it is difficult to say when it is appropriate ;
+* [`IllegalStateException`](http://docs.oracle.com/javase/7/docs/api/java/lang/IllegalStateException.html), for which it is difficult to say when it is appropriate ;
-* An [`NullPointerException`](http://docs.oracle.com/javase/7/docs/api/java/lang/NullPointerException.html), for which it is difficult to say when it is appropriate and IMHO indicates a bare programming error ;
+* [`NullPointerException`](http://docs.oracle.com/javase/7/docs/api/java/lang/NullPointerException.html), for which it is difficult to say when it is appropriate and IMHO indicates a bare programming error ;
-* An [`Error`](http://docs.oracle.com/javase/7/docs/api/java/lang/Error.html), which should terminate the thread and possibly the JVM, and which it is inappropriate to handle (in particular, [`AssertionError`](http://docs.oracle.com/javase/7/docs/api/java/lang/AssertionError.html) falls into this category)
+* [`Error`](http://docs.oracle.com/javase/7/docs/api/java/lang/Error.html), which should terminate the thread and possibly the JVM, (in particular, [`AssertionError`](http://docs.oracle.com/javase/7/docs/api/java/lang/AssertionError.html) falls into this category)

 Thus: